OriHoward/oop-ex3/README.md

 Each node comprises the following:

-1. pos - GeoLocation of the graph node
+1. pos - location of the graph node
 2. id - the id of the node
 3. weight - the weight of the node
 4. destMap - a hashmap that maps between the nodes that this node can reach and the edges that reach them